-The information regarding executive officers called for by this item may be found following Item 4 of this 2018 Annual Report under the caption "Executive Officers of the Registrant" and is incorporated herein by reference.
+The information regarding executive officers called for by this item may be found following Item 4 of this Report under the caption "Information about our Executive Officers" and is incorporated herein by reference.

-We have adopted a Code of Ethics for the Chief Executive Officer, the Chief Financial Officer (the principal financial officer), and the Chief Accounting Officer (the principal accounting officer) and persons performing similar functions (the "Code of Ethics") and a Code of Business Conduct and Ethics, which applies to all employees and directors, including the Chief Executive Officer, the Chief Financial Officer, the Chief Accounting Officer and persons performing similar functions.
+We have adopted a Code of Ethics for the Chief Executive Officer, the Chief Financial Officer, and the Chief Accounting Officer and persons performing similar functions (the "Code of Ethics") and a Code of Business Conduct and Ethics, which applies to all employees and directors, including the Chief Executive Officer, the Chief Financial Officer, the Chief Accounting Officer and persons performing similar functions.
 These codes are available to the public on our Internet website at www.gulfisland.com.
 Any substantive amendments to the Code of Ethics or any waivers granted under the Code of Ethics will be disclosed within four business days of such event on our website.
 Such information will remain available on our website for at least 12 months.

-The remaining information called for by this item may be found in our definitive proxy statement prepared in connection with our 2019 annual meeting of shareholders and is incorporated herein by reference.
+The remaining information called for by this item may be found in our definitive proxy statement prepared in connection with our 2020 annual meeting of shareholders and is incorporated herein by reference.